-Offered in both the Dallas/Fort Worth and Austin-areas, our in-person licensing allows students a full immersion into insurance adjusting.
+Offered in both the Dallas/Fort Worth and Stephenville, TX areas, our in-person licensing allows students a full immersion into insurance adjusting.

 There are a lot of adjuster schools available.
 Why can The Adjuster Guy help you build the career you always wanted?

-Alan has become one of the top independent insurance adjusters in the country.
-He’s successfully filed over 7,000 catastrophic, hail, cleanup, and day claims over the past 9 years.
-His passion is helping new adjusters do more than just get a license.
+Some of the top independent insurance adjusters in the country.
+They have successfully filed thousands of catastrophic, and daily claims over the past 20 years.
+Their passion is helping new adjusters do more than just get a license.

-At various locations throughout Texas, the Licensing Basics class is for a total of 40-hours, taught over 3-days.
+At various locations throughout Texas, the Licensing Basics class is for a total of 40-hours, taught over 4-days.
 You can expect:

-The final location is typically finalized 2-months prior to the class start date.
-Registered students will receive communication from The Adjuster Guy.
+Registered students will receive communication from The Adjuster Guy prior to the class start date.
 Students are expected to provide their own transportation to and from the location as well as any accommodations (to/from the airport, hotel, meals, etc.).
-Lunch will not be provided.

 A successful passing grade for the final exam will allow The Adjuster Guy to issue you a Course Completion Certificate.
 This, combined with fingerprints that you must get through another third-party, will allow you to file for your Texas All-Lines Adjuster License.
 This license will reciprocate in all other licensing states except California, Hawaii, and New York.